(0) ITEMS IN BASKET | VIEW BASKET

 Mum was duly sent the following photo of his temporary grave marker by the War Graves Commission.

-And I am also including his picture (shown above), that she kept in a special box, until the day that she died.
+And I am also including his picture [shown at the start of his story], that she kept in a special box, until the day that she died.

 It was seven years before she found love again with my Dad, but she never forgot him and the sacrifice that he and so many other young men made, for the freedom that we enjoy today.